munhitsu/django-dowser/README.markdown

 Installation
 ============

-Check it out and add to PYTHONPATH.
+Download/pull ir and add to PYTHONPATH.
-Than modify project configuration.
+Than modify project configuration to add the app.

 settings.py
 -----------